- NMC Recognises OET Results

 NMC will only accept OET test results:

-- you achieve a minimum Grade of B in all four sub-tests across the two test administrations, and
+- You achieve a minimum B grade in Listening, Reading and Speaking and a C+ in Writing across the two test administrations

 NMC will only accept results from OET test administrations taken from February 2016 onwards.